 Technology and know-how

-We can provide the technology and know-how necessary to assist with processing of major crop types, including corn, wheat, rice, quinoa and canola.
+We can provide the technology and know-how necessary to assist with the processing of major crop types, including corn, wheat, rice, quinoa and canola.

 Read more about how we can help you process your specific crop type below.

 Corn can be processed into starch, oil and protein, making it a valuable crop.
 Corn starch is a dominant ingredient in the world starch market.
 As it is generally processed in large quantities, the industrial process demands substantial quantities of water and energy.

 We provide efficient, modern solutions for all stages of the corn starch production process – from screening to product drying to wastewater evaporation.

 Wheat is a valuable source of gluten and starch applicable in many different food and industrial markets.
 Wheat is generally processed on a large, industrial scale, which consumes substantial quantities of water and electrical and thermal energy.

 We provide efficient, modern industrial solutions for wheat processing – from screening to drying to wastewater evaporation.

 Rice is a rich source of high-quality protein and starch, which can be used in various food applications.
 The production of rice starch can be highly energy-intensive, so it is important to design a process that minimises energy consumption to the highest possible degree.